tienanh109/custom-command-generator-for-termux-and-linux/README.md

 A custom command generator for termux, easy to use

 ## Setup
+> NOTES: This tool will be updated continuously and requires internet to use
 1. First you need to install the **latest Termux** on their [GitHub](#)

 2. You need to update some **necessary things**, using command: